moq-wg/moq-transport/draft-ietf-moq-transport.md

 A filter type other than the above MUST be treated as error.

+### Delivery Order {#delivery-order}

+A subscriber can prefer different Object delivery orders depending upon the use case.
+Their responses to congestion are different: In Order prioritizes completeness and Latest prioritizes receiving the most recent Objects.

+There are 2 delivery orders:

+In Order (0x1): In Order subscriptions are delivered as fast as possible on a single stream at once, starting with the 'Stream Header Track' header.
+When an Object or Group is no longer available, the status ({{object-status}}) should indicate that.
+A SUBSCRIBE_UPDATE could narrow a subscription and it could make sense to skip over ranges of Objects.
+In this case, a publisher MAY reset the existing stream and start sending on a new one, with the same Subscribe ID.
+Publishers MUST NOT skip Objects otherwise.

+Latest (0x2): Objects from the most recent Group SHOULD be delivered first, in ascending Object ID order when possible, unless indicated otherwise by an Object's 'Object Send Order' or another mechanism.
+Objects MAY be delivered via OBJECT_STREAM, OBJECT_DATAGRAM, or STREAM_HEADER_GROUP streams, but MUST NOT change the delivery preference during a subscription.
+A subscriber MUST NOT make two simultaneous 'Latest' subscriptions for the same Track.

 ### SUBSCRIBE Format
 A receiver issues a SUBSCRIBE to a publisher to request a track.